John 1:14, 16

 1 Thessalonians 1:4-7, 2:7-12, 3:6-13

-Much of what has been previously said has focused on Christ, from the starting point of His life in us, to He Himself being the goal of our lives, our love, our hope and the singular object of our faith.
-This fundamental principle of discipleship is certainly no different in that it begins and ends with Christ.
+Much of what has been previously said has focused on Christ, from the starting point of His life in us, to Him being the goal of our lives, our love, our hope and the singular object of our faith.
+This fundamental principle of discipleship is certainly no different; it begins and ends with Christ.
 We would do well to understand this, live it and disciple others in this very truth.